tmtsoftware/csw-python/documentation.md

 You can find the [tmtpycsw sources](https://github.com/tmtsoftware/csw-python) on GitHub.

-Note that all APIs here assume that the CSW services (version 4.0.0) are running For example, during development, run: `csw-services start`.
+Note that all APIs here assume that the latest version of CSW services are running For example, during development, run: `csw-services start`.

 The Python APIs mirror the CSW Scala and Java APIs.
 The classes usually have the same fields,